-Our featured author is Nick Harkaway, author of The Gone-Away World and more recently, Angelmaker, which is part of the Waterstones Book Club.
+Our featured author is Nick Harkaway, author of The Gone-Away World and most recently Angelmaker, which is part of the Waterstones Book Club.
 In this Q&A Nick talks to Windmill about his favourite things, fantasy dinner party and skiing off a cliff.

 Where are you right now?